 Chris is based in the London office and leads the national crime and regulatory team.
 He has extensive experience of managing health and safety investigations from day one and dealing with the HSE/CPS/CQC/EHO.
 He is regularly instructed on high profile claims including gross negligence manslaughter/corporate manslaughter.

 Significant reported cases include R v Malden Plumbing (2012), where the defendant was acquitted after a four month Old Bailey trial, R v John and James Binning (2014) where the CPS discontinued the gross negligence manslaughter indictments and paid James’ costs for an “improper prosecution” and the corporate manslaughter case of R v Linley Developments (2015).
-More recent cases include the six week Zane Gbangbola inquest (2016), multiple M1 fatalities (August 2017) and Woking Fireworks incident (2018), Grenfell and the major crane collapse in East London in 2019.
+More recent cases include the six week Zane Gbangbola inquest (2016), multiple M1 fatalities (August 2017) , Woking Fireworks incident (2018), Grenfell and the major crane collapse in East London in 2019.

 Chris in Chambers and Partners: